-Child abuse is significant harm caused to any child (including third party abuse) by neglect, physical injury, sexual abuse, or emotional damage.

-Neglect is the persistent or severe neglect of a child, or the failure to protect a child from exposure to any kind of danger, including cold or starvation, or extreme failure to carry out important aspects of care, resulting in the significant impairment of the child's health or development, including non-organic failure to thrive.

-Physical abuse is any way of intentionally causing physical harm to a child or young person.
-It also includes making up the symptoms of an illness or causing a child to become unwell.

-Sexual abuse is the actual or likely sexual exploitation of a child or young person, it is when they are forced or tricked into sexual activity.
-This can happen in person or online.

-Emotional abuse is any type of abuse that involves the continual emotional mistreatment of a child.
+- 5.1 Child abuse is significant harm caused to any child (including third party abuse) by neglect, physical injury, sexual abuse, or emotional damage. - Neglect is the persistent or severe neglect of a child, or the failure to protect a child from exposure to any kind of danger, including cold or starvation, or extreme failure to carry out important aspects of care, resulting in the significant impairment of the child's health or development, including non-organic failure to thrive. - 5.3 Physical abuse is any way of intentionally causing physical harm to a child.
+It also includes making up the symptoms of an illness or causing a child to become unwell. - 5.4 Sexual abuse is the actual or likely sexual exploitation of a child, it is when they are forced or tricked into sexual activity.
+This can happen in person or online. - 5.5 Emotional abuse is any type of abuse that involves the continual emotional mistreatment of a child.
 It is sometimes called psychological abuse.
 Emotional abuse can involve deliberately trying to scare, humiliate, isolate, or ignore a child.

-Immediate risk of harm:
+5.6 Immediate risk of harm: